openstack-archive/fuel-plugin-zabbix-monitoring-emc/doc/plugin-guide/source/guide.rst

       :width: 100%

-   When you add your hardware to the *EMC hardware to monitor* comma separated list, then the plugin will automatically configure monitoring for these hardware in Zabbix by doing following actions:
+   When you add your hardware to the *EMC hardware to monitor* comma separated list, then the plugin will automatically configure monitoring for this hardware in Zabbix by doing following actions:

    - create a Host with provided Name and IP address
    - link the EMC monitoring template to the Host

    If you leave the parameter empty, you will have to add your hardware to Zabbix manually.

-5. Adjust other environment settings to your requirements and deploy the environment.
+#.
+Adjust other environment settings to your requirements and deploy the
+   environment.
 For more information, see
    `Mirantis OpenStack User Guide <http://docs.mirantis.com/openstack/fuel /fuel-7.0/user-guide.html#create-a-new-openstack-environment>`_.